-Both health insurance policy and critical illness plan have different scope of coverage.
-Health insurance policy covers accidents and a gamut of ailments.
-After a defined period of time it even covers the pre-existing diseases and maternity health.
+Both health insurance policy and critical illness plan have a different scope of coverage.
+The health insurance policy covers accidents and a gamut of ailments.
+After a defined period of time, it even covers the pre-existing diseases and maternity health.
 Whereas, critical illness policy covers a specified list of critical illnesses; the number of which might vary from 6 to 12 depending on the insurer.
-According to the policy documentation, if mentioned, it also covers circumstances like travel and boarding on temporary basis, postoperative care and loss of pay.
+According to the policy documentation, if mentioned, it also covers circumstances like travel and boarding on a temporary basis, postoperative care and loss of pay.

 Benefits of mediclaim or health insurance plan include the reimbursement of hospitalization expenses.
 When getting treated at a network hospital, the insured person can avail cashless facility where the bills are paid directly by the TPA/ insurance company to the hospital.
 After making a claim, your health insurance policy might continue till the time your entire sum insured is exhausted.
 Further, it can be renewed every year.

 Critical illness plan has its own set of defined advantages.
 Here the insured receives a tax-free lump sum after diagnosis of a pre-specified critical illness.
 Insured is not required to present the original bills and can manage with photocopies.
 Since the entire amount is handed at once, the insured can spend it as he/she wishes.
 Further, the critical illness policy expires once the claim is made.